TravelTimN/ci-ifd-lead/week3-d3-dc/d3-dc.md

 #### COLORS

 With the newer versions, color for charts has been expanded.
-You can select a defaul color scheme for all charts, or select a scheme for each chart individually.
+You can select a default color scheme for all charts, or select a scheme for each chart individually.

 [D3 Scale Chromatic Color Schemes](https://github.com/d3/d3-scale-chromatic)